Shanghai Metro: The 1980s: Renewed plans and initial construction of Line 1

-1993–2002: Origins

-The economic and population boom of Shanghai led to a surge in traffic that was beginning to overwhelm the transportation system by the end of the 1980s.
-The State Council of China approved the Master City Plan of Shanghai (1983–2000), the first-ever approval by the State Council in the history of Shanghai was approved in 1986.
-A 40-year phased program was designed that would include 11 metro lines covering over 325 km by 2025.
-On 14 August 1986, China's State Council approved the Proposal Concerning Construction of Shanghai City Subway Line from Xin Long Hua Station to Shanghai Railway Station.
+1993–2002: Inauguration and initial expansion

 The southern section of line 1 (four stations) opened on May 28, 1993.
-Full line (including middle and northern sections) eventually opened on April 10, 1995, and in the first year, it was handled an average of 600,000 passengers daily.
-The first phase of line 2 was inaugurated in June 2000, which is 2010 linked Hongqiao International Airport (SHA) and Pudong International Airport (PVG).
+The full line (including middle and northern sections) eventually opened on April 10, 1995, and in the first year, it handled an average of 600,000 passengers daily.
+The first phase of line 2 was inaugurated in June 2000, which in 2010 linked Hongqiao International Airport (SHA) and Pudong International Airport (PVG).
 The 25 km Pearl line (line 3) opened for revenue service in 2001.
 Line 5 opened in 2003.
 Line 4 joined the network in January 2006 and became a circular line in 2007.

 The Master Plan of Shanghai Metro-Region 1999–2020 was approved by the State Council of China on May 11, 2001.
 The plan had 17 lines in total, containing four intra-city-region express rail lines, eight urban metro lines, and five urban light-rail lines with a total length of about 780 kilometers.
 The total length of the planned MRT network in the central city will add up to 488 kilometers.
 In addition, Shanghai will strengthen the development of the suburban rail transport network so that it can link to and coordinate with state rail lines, metro lines, and light railways.
 One or two rail transport lines are planned between every new city and the central city.

 2003–2010: Rapid expansion for the Expo 2010

-In 2003 when the length was only 3 lines, 65 kilometers (with a further 5 lines already under construction), Shanghai was named host city for the World Expo 2010, plans were made to extend the length of the Metro to 400 kilometers by the time it opened in 2010.
+In 2003, when there were only three lines with a total length of 65 kilometers (with a further five lines already under construction), Shanghai was named host city for the World Expo 2010; plans were made to extend the length of the Metro to 400 kilometers by the time it opened in 2010.
 Thereby it completed the initial 40-year plan 15 years ahead of schedule.

-During Expo 2010 the metro system consisted of 11 lines, 407 km, and 277 stations.
+By the time of Expo 2010 the metro system consisted of 11 lines, 407 km, and 277 stations.